msteinert/bstring/doc/porting.md

 up STLport to provide STL support for WATCOM C/C++, so `-DBSTRLIB_CAN_USE_STL` can be passed in as a compiler option.)

-### The Bsafe Module and Reserved Words

-The bsafe module is in gross violation of the ANSI/ISO C standard in the sense that it redefines what could be implemented as reserved words on a given compiler.
-The typical problem is that a compiler may inline some of the functions and thus not be properly overridden by the definitions in the bsafe module.
-It is also possible that a compiler may prohibit the redefinitions in the bsafe module.
-Compiler specific action will be required to deal with these situations.

 Platform Specific Files
 -----------------------